Multidimensional Budget-Feasible Mechanism Design: Dropping the no-overbidding assumption

 \subsubsection{Superadditive costs: polytime mechanism using constrained demand oracle}

 For general XOS valuations and superadditive cost functions, we devise a polytime $O(1)$-approximation universally budget-feasible mechanism given access to a constrained demand oracle.
 This generalizes the result in Section~\ref{xos-supaddcost}, where we assumed no-overbidding.
 The only change to Algorithm~\ref{xosalggen-overbid} for general costs is that we run a new mechanism (Mechanism~\ref{neweroptmax-proxy}) in place of Mechanism~\ref{optmax-proxy} in step~\ref{setoutput-overbid} of the algorithm.
-We describe this first, and then analyze the corresponding modified-version of Algorithm~\ref{xosalggen-overbid}.
+We first describe this new mechanism, and then show that the corresponding modified-version of Algorithm~\ref{xosalggen-overbid} yields an $O(1)$-approximation universally budget-feasible mechanism (Theorem~\ref{xossupaddpoly-overbid}).

-\begin{theorem} Taking $\ld=0.5$ and suitable $p$ in the above modified version of Algorithm~\ref{xosalggen-overbid}, together with suitable payments, we obtain a universally budget-feasible mechanism for superadditive costs that runs in polytime given a constrained demand oracle and achieves $O(1)$-approximation with respect to $\optbench$. \end{theorem}

 \paragraph{Mechanism to replace Mechanism~\ref{optmax-proxy}.} We extend the ideas underlying Mechanism~\ref{newoptmax-proxy}, which was used for additive valuations and costs.
 The key is to view Mechanism~\ref{newoptmax-proxy} as a means of combining single-player budget-feasible mechanisms--- the mechanism for player $i\in\pl_2$ outputs $T^*_i$ computed in step~\ref{newproxy-knapcover} and payment $B$, if $c(T^*_i)\leq B$, and $\emptyset$ and zero payment, otherwise--- while preserving truthfulness (and budget-feasibility).